 Growing interest in sustainable investing (SI) is offering firms a high-potential engagement opportunity.
 Among the ultra-HNWI segment, SI is building considerable momentum.
 While 27% of HNWIs overall expressed interest in SI products, 40% of ultra-HNWIs were willing to put cash into sustainability.

 HNWIs plan to allocate 41% of their portfolio to SI products by the end of 2020, and 46% by the end of 2021.
-Wealth management firms have recognised the trend and are prepared to meet the demand as 80% now offer SI options.
-Funds focused on socially responsible investing have been a rare bright spot in 2020 market activity, and while HNWI investment in SI recognises social/environmental impact, they are also motivated by financial value.
+Wealth management firms have recognized the trend and are prepared to meet the demand as 80% now offer SI options.
+Funds focused on socially responsible investing have been a rare bright spot in 2020 market activity, and while HNWI investment in SI recognizes social/environmental impact, they are also motivated by financial value.
 The top reasons driving HNWI interest in sustainable investing are higher returns and lower risks – 39% expect to receive higher returns from SI products, while 33% view SI as sound and less speculative.
 Interestingly, already 26% of HNWIs cite a desire to give back directly to society.

-Hyper-personalisation is needed to meet evolving expectations
+Hyper-personalization is needed to meet evolving expectations

 Unpredictability in 2020 is set to drive asset adjustments as well as higher client expectations and scrutiny around advisory fees.
 Equities became the most significant asset class in early 2020 and accounted for 30% of global HNWIs’ financial portfolios, largely due to robust equity markets and financial stimulus restoring trust.
 HNWIs are also becoming increasingly critical over wealth managers’ fees, with 33% uncomfortable with rates in 2019.
 Discomfort is expected to rise as a result of volatile markets.
 According to the report, more than one in five HNWIs might switch firms in the next year with high fees being the top reason for 42% of HNWIs.
 HNWIs are also citing a preference for performance and service-based fees over asset-based ones, indicating higher expectations on value delivered for fees charged.